-is a Florida not-for-profit organization dedicated to the investigation and preservation of archaeological and historical sites across Florida and the Bahamas.
+is a Florida not-for-profit organization dedicated to the investigation and preservation of archaeological and historical sites across Florida, the Bahamas, and Cuba.

 The Archaeological and Historical Conservancy conducts archaeological and historical assessments, surveys, investigations, excavations, and monitoring.
-These services are provided for public agencies, developers, businesses, and museums.
+We also provide these services for public agencies, developers, businesses, and museums.
 The Conservancy also provides site management plans, tours of sites, and exhibit design and development.